robinmoisson/staticrypt/README.md

     Usage: staticrypt <filename> <passphrase> [options]

     Options:
           --help                    Show help                              [boolean]
           --version                 Show version number                    [boolean]
-      -e, --embed               Whether or not to embed crypto-js in the page (or use an external CDN)
+      -e, --embed                   Whether or not to embed crypto-js in the page (or use an external CDN).
                                                            [boolean] [default: true]
-      -o, --output              File name / path for generated encrypted file [string] [default: null]
+      -o, --output                  File name / path for generated encrypted file.
+                                                            [string] [default: null]
-      -t, --title               Title for output HTML page [string] [default: "Protected Page"]
+      -t, --title                   Title for output HTML page.
+                                                [string] [default: "Protected Page"]
       -i, --instructions            Special instructions to display to the user.
-                                                            [string] [default: null]
+                                                              [string] [default: ""]
-      -f, --file-template       Path to custom HTML template with password prompt.
+      -f, --file-template           Path to custom HTML template with passphrase prompt.
-                              [string] [default: "[...]/cli/password_template.html"]
+                   [string] [default: "/geek/staticrypt/cli/password_template.html"]
-      -r, --remember            Show a "Remember me" checkbox that will save the (salted + hashed) passphrase in localStorage when entered by the user.
+      -r, --remember                Show a "Remember me" checkbox that will save the (salted + hashed) passphrase in localStorage
+                                    when entered by the user.
-                                You can set the expiration in days as value (no value means "0", no expiration).        [number]
+                                    You can set the expiration in days as value (no value means "0", no expiration).
+                                                               [number] [default: 0]
+          --noremember              Set this flag to remove the "Remember me" checkbox.             [boolean] [default: false]
           --remember-label          Label to use for the "Remember me" checkbox.
                                     Default: "Remember me".
                                                    [string] [default: "Remember me"]
           --passphrase-placeholder  Placeholder to use for the passphrase input.
                                     Default: "Passphrase".
                                                     [string] [default: "Passphrase"]
           --decrypt-button          Label to use for the decrypt button.
 Default:
                                     "DECRYPT".         [string] [default: "DECRYPT"]

 Example usages: